-17. Supporting Students who are at Risk
+Supporting Students who are at Risk

-Students will also need to feel safe and secure in the environment in which RSE takes place.
+Students need to feel safe and secure in the environment in which RSE takes place.
 Staff and students are aware of CSE, FGM and peer-on-peer abuse.
 Here the focus is on 'early intervention' where staff know the warning signs and the referral procedure in school.

 Effective RSE will provide opportunities for discussion of what is and is not appropriate in relationships.
 Such discussion may well lead to disclosure of a safeguarding issue.
 Teachers will need to be aware of the needs of their students and not let any fears and worries go unnoticed.
-Where a teacher suspects that a student is a victim of or is at risk of abuse they are required to follow the school's safeguarding policy and immediately inform the Designated Safeguarding Officer (DSO).
-All governors, teachers, support staff, parents and students must be made aware of this policy, particularly as it relates to issues of advice and confidentiality.
+Where a teacher suspects that a student is a victim of or is at risk of abuse they are required to follow the school's Safeguarding Policy and immediately inform the Designated Safeguarding Officer (DSO) via CPOMs.